TaitoUnited/taito-cli/docs/tutorial/01-starting-a-new-project.md

 ### 1.1.
 Prerequisites

-If you haven't installed Taito CLI yet, read the [introduction](https://github.com/TaitoUnited/taito-cli/blob/dev/docs/manual/01-introduction) and [installation](https://github.com/TaitoUnited/taito-cli/blob/dev/docs/manual/02-installation) chapters of the Taito CLI manual, and install Taito CLI according to the instructions.
+If you haven't installed Taito CLI yet, read the [introduction](https://taitounited.github.io/taito-cli/docs/01-introduction) and [installation](https://taitounited.github.io/taito-cli/docs/02-installation/) chapters of the Taito CLI manual, and install Taito CLI according to the instructions.

-If you don't have an existing infrastructure running, read the [setting up infrastructure](https://github.com/TaitoUnited/taito-cli/blob/dev/docs/manual/02-installation.md#setting-up-infrastructure) chapter of the Taito CLI manual and set up infrastucture according to the instructions.
+If you don't have an existing infrastructure configured and running, read the [setting up infrastructure](https://taitounited.github.io/taito-cli/docs/03-quick-start/#setting-up-infrastructure) chapter of the Taito CLI manual and set up infrastucture according to the instructions.

 ### 1.2.
 Preliminary planning, design and validation